Logo

 In this article, we showed you how to write a Linux driver for Wi-Fi that can be implemented with minimum configurations.
 You can access the full code of our sample driver from our Apriorit GitHub profile.

-At Apriorit, we have a team of experienced Linux kernel and driver developers who are ready to help you implement a project of any complexity.
+At Apriorit, we have developers skilled at Linux kernel and driver, as well as network management, who are ready to help you implement a project of any complexity.

 Looking for a dedicated driver development team?